Voltaic314/Nature-Poster/README.md

 Lighting conditions are an extremely important factor in computer vision and are usually the difference between OCR algorithms failing or succeeding to detect characters.

-Our OCR image processing result is a string whose words are then checked for a bad or prohiibted word.
+Our OCR image processing result is a string whose words are then checked for a prohibited word, i.e., "man", "woman", "car", etc.

 ```python
 image_text = Image_Processing.ocr_text("image.jpg")